neutmute/neutmute.github.io/_posts/2021-08-15-Installing-Fan03.md

 ## Sonoff

-Using the webconsole, set the hostname and MQTT topic (MQTT hostname and creds not shown)
+Using the webconsole, set the hostname and MQTT topic (Setting MQTT hostname and creds not shown)

 ```
 hostname sonoff_masterbed
 topic bedmaster
 ```

-Now if the wallswitch off and then someone walks in and wants light, they will turn the light on at the switch expecting the light to come on.
+Now if the wallswitch is off (and SONOFF too) then someone turns the switch onthey will expect the light to come on.

-So define a rule to do this at start up, enable it and restart saving the settings.
+So define a Tasmota rule to do this at boot, enable it and restart saving the settings.

 ```